 Similar to roads, Phragmites management along often linear, already regularly maintained infrastructure corridors may be relatively straightforward and contribute substantially to making your region Phrag-free.
 Infrastructure corridors are a significant mode of spread for Phragmites (and other invasive species) that frequently lead into more sensitive habitats and areas not currently supporting Phragmites.
 In northern Ontario, these lands are often leased, or include easements or other forms of tenure on Crown land; similarly in the south easements regularly cross private land.
 Including these landowners and the utility holders as part of your Regional Working Group is critical to success.
-You may need to give careful consideration regarding how to best engage large and/or province-wide corporations (e.g. Hydro One).
+You may need to give careful consideration regarding how to best engage large and/or province-wide (e.g. Hydro One) or national (e.g. CN and CP) corporations.

 As your Regional Working Group is planning, consider the following Tips:

-- Associated infrastructure may be impacted by Phragmites growth and can also have implications for management actions.
+- " Associated infrastructure may be impacted by Phragmites growth and can also have implications for management actions.
 Keep in mind infrastructure which may be obscured by Phragmites including: hydro, telecommunications, signs and signals, pipelines, catch basins and encroachment from adjacent lands. - Safety of contractors undertaking management, and any other users, is paramount.
 Hydro corridors may be used recreationally by ATVs, horse riders, hikers, hunters etc. Sightlines may be restricted by Phragmites, dead stalks may be a fire hazard, and other users may pose a hazard.

-- Phragmites does not respect property boundaries and patches often extend onto adjacent lands.
-Conduct mapping on both sides of the boundary in order to inform management programs (patches extending off utility lands may require additional permission, timeframes and authorizations) and share this information with the rest of the Regional Working Group. - Respect no spray zones and sensitive adjacent land uses including Source Water/ Wellhead protection areas.
-In cases where Phragmites is mapped on such properties, prioritize these landowners for education and awareness and appropriate management techniques. - Standing dead Phragmites can be a fire hazard; mowing or mulching of treated stalks may be beneficial. - Some corridor lands may support important biological values.
-Discuss strategies with your Working Group to protect and enhance these.
+" Phragmites does not respect property boundaries and patches often extend onto adjacent lands.
+Conduct mapping on both sides of the boundary in order to inform management programs (patches extending off utility lands may require additional permission, timeframes and authorizations) and share this information with the rest of the Regional Working Group.

+- landowners for education and awareness and appropriate management techniques. - beneficial. - " impacting nesting birds during active seasons. - Group to protect and enhance these.